Loops are one of the things that make computers so utterly brilliant: the ability to repeat some simple task billions of times every second.

 The point is that they allow us to take some simple job – “blow out a candle”, for example – and repeat it a number of times.
 So rather than writing the code “blow out a candle then blow out a candle then blow out a candle then…”, which would be rather boring if you were celebrating a 75th birthday, you instead say “for each candle on the cake, blow out the candle” and the computer takes care of the rest.

 Today you have eight one-minute videos to watch, and you’ll meet things like for loops, infinite loops, and more.
-Once you’ve watched each video there’s a short test to help make sure you’ve understood what was taught.
+Once you’ve watched each video and gone through any optional extra reading that interested you, there’s a short test to help make sure you’ve understood what was taught.